wickandbergamot/wickandbergamot/docs/src/developing/lookup-tables.md

 ```

 > NOTE:
 > Address lookup tables can be **created** with either a `v0` transaction or a `legacy` transaction.
-But the Safecoin runtime can only retrieve and handle the additional addresses within a lookup table while using [v0 Versioned Transactions](./versioned-transactions.md#current-transaction-versions).
+But the Wickandbergamot runtime can only retrieve and handle the additional addresses within a lookup table while using [v0 Versioned Transactions](./versioned-transactions.md#current-transaction-versions).

 ## Add addresses to a lookup table

 Adding addresses to a lookup table is known as "_extending_".
-Using the the `@safecoin/web3.js` library, you can create a new _extend_ instruction using the [`extendLookupTable`](https://solana-labs.github.io/solana-web3.js/classes/AddressLookupTableProgram.html#extendLookupTable) method:
+Using the the `@wickandbergamot/web3.js` library, you can create a new _extend_ instruction using the [`extendLookupTable`](https://solana-labs.github.io/solana-web3.js/classes/AddressLookupTableProgram.html#extendLookupTable) method:

 ```js
 // add addresses to the `lookupTableAddress` table via an `extend` instruction